pramine/mac-setup-1/README.md

 # Personal Setup

-My personal setup I'll keep this list updated as I may have forgotten packages or anything I may add as new .
-I know I'm missing a lot.
+My personal setup I'll keep this list updated as I know I probably have forgotten a lot of them and I’ll also add anything new.

 ## Brew list